huggingface/huggingface_hub/docs/hub/adding-a-model.md

 If you've used Git before, this will be very easy since Git is used to manage files in the Hub.

-There is only one key difference if you have large files (over 10MB).
+There is only one key difference if you have large files (over 10MB, or 1MB for binary files).
 These files are usually tracked with **git-lfs** (which stands for Git Large File Storage).

 1. Please make sure you have both **git** and **git-lfs** installed on your system.